firestoned/firestone/README.md

 ### Metadata

-There is a certain amount of metadata that all of these specifications use/require, and this is done at the top of the resource,yaml; for posterity, they are:
+There is a certain amount of metadata that all of these specifications use/require.
+This is done at the top of the `resource.yaml` file, and in this case, for the addressBook, this is what the metadata looks like:

 ```yaml
 name: addressBook